MindCare Solutions Logo

 • Ph.D. or Psy.D. in Clinical or Counseling Psychology from an accredited university (required).

-• PSYPACT credentialed (required).
+• PSYPACT credentialed (preferred).

 • Experience with adolescents or child psychology (preferred).